mla/time-ago/README.md

 # LOCALIZATION

 Locale::TextDomain is used for localization.
-Initial ranslations were taken from the Ruby i18n library.

 Currently Arabic, English, French, German, Italian, Japanese, Russian, and Spanish translations are available.
 Contact me if you need another